silexlabs/Cocktail/demo/simple-webapp/readme.txt

  => flash = https://player.soundcloud.com/player.swf?url=http%3A%2F%2Fapi.soundcloud.com%2Ftracks%2F16530992&color=0066cc&show_comments=true

 DONE
--load the gallery demo inside the body (as a skin, keep the web app header) - there has to be a conditional compilation switch (the flash version of the gallery in the flash version of the web app)
+-home page: silex labs community platform, cocktail site (in SL Labs), links (a list with haxe, website of raph) -load the gallery demo inside the body (as a skin, keep the web app header) - there has to be a conditional compilation switch (the flash version of the gallery in the flash version of the web app)
 -have the flash version work correctly
  => for generic problems, set following styles to all style element: display=static, position=block, width=auto => Done